hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: @textlint/ast-node-types, @textlint/fixer-formatter, textlint.
-A copy of the source code may be downloaded from https://github.com/textlint/textlint.git (@textlint/ast-node-types), git+https://github.com/textlint/textlint.git (@textlint/fixer-formatter), https://github.com/textlint/textlint.git (textlint).
+The following software may be included in this product: @textlint/ast-node-types.
+A copy of the source code may be downloaded from https://github.com/textlint/textlint.git.
 This software contains the following license and notice below:

 Copyright (c) 2014-present azu